SteffenBlake/Motes/README.md

 To start you will need a chain link, this sets the left side of your loop, it doesn't actually *do* anything, but you wil definitely need these if you want to make loops!

 # ➕ : Positive Loop
-When you hit this Emoji, you will exit the loop if the current value in Memory(📖) is positive.
+When you hit this Emoji, you will exit the loop if the current value in Memory(📖) is **positive**.
 If not, you'll loop back to its 🔗

-# ➖ : Positive Loop
+# ➖ : Negative Loop
-When you hit this Emoji, you will exit the loop if the current value in Memory(📖) is negative.
+When you hit this Emoji, you will exit the loop if the current value in Memory(📖) is **negative**.
 If not, you'll loop back to its 🔗

-# ➕ : Positive Loop
+# ✔ : Equals Loop
-When you hit this Emoji, you will exit the loop if the current value in Memory(📖) is positive.
+When you hit this Emoji, you will exit the loop if the current value in Memory(📖) is **equal to zero**.
 If not, you'll loop back to its 🔗

-# ➕ : Positive Loop
+# ✖ : Not Equals Loop
-When you hit this Emoji, you will exit the loop if the current value in Memory(📖) is positive.
+When you hit this Emoji, you will exit the loop if the current value in Memory(📖) is **not equal to zero**.
 If not, you'll loop back to its 🔗

+About chains:
+It should be noted you can nest chains, which means put them inside of each other.
+For example:

+🔗<Some code>🔗<Some more code>➕➖

+In this example, <Some code> is an outer loop checking ➖, and <Some more code> will run as an inner loop checking ➕, neat, huh?
+You can also imagine it in your head like this:

+(Some code(Some more code))

+## Functions 😄

+Finally for the most important part of Motes!
+If you find chunks of your code get used all the time, you can set them to a function and then call that code with just one character each time, so you only need to write it once!

+Here's a list of all the Emoji you can bind to functions (You will probably notice a pattern ;)

+## 😁 😂 😃 😄 😅 😆 😉 😊 😋 😎 😍 😘 😚 😐 😶 😏 😣 😥 😪 😫 😷
+## 😌 😜 😝 😒 😓 😔 😲 😖 😞 😤 😢 😭 😨 😩 😰 😱 😳 😵 😡 😠 😇